The hard, the good and the unexpected of breastfeeding

 • Breastfeeding, bottles and formula each carry pros and cons for you to explore

-• Experts say to choose what’s best for you, your baby and household
+• Experts say to choose what’s best for you, your baby and your household

 Some mothers choose to exclusively breastfeed their newborns.
 Others prefer a combination of breastfeeding and bottles, and some may want to supplement with formula.